Getting Started

 /[a-z]/

-Case-Insensitive: Append /i
+Case-Insensitive: Append the /i

 flag.